-- No equipment (such as computers, printers, drives, CD-ROM players etc.) shall be altered in any way.
-(This includes Lab equipment such as beds, pumps etc.) - No equipment may be moved without the direct permission of the instructor charged with the responsibility of the equipment. - No file, program, graphic, game, etc. may be installed on, or copied to, or deleted from any system server without permission of the network manager. - No file, program, graphic, game, tec.
-May be installed on, or copied to or deleted from any computer or hard drive without permission of the instructor charge with the responsibility of that computer. - Unauthorized personal enhancements to a computer such as screensavers, Windows © wallpaper, graphics, etc. are not permitted on Valley Colleges' equipment. - The addition of (purposeful or otherwise) of a virus, worm, time bomb etc. to any system at Valley College is prohibited. - Misuse or abuse of email is strictly prohibited.
+- No equipment (desktops, laptops, printers, monitors, TVs, beds, pumps, etc.) shall be altered or tampered with in any way. - No equipment may be moved without the direct permission of the instructor charged with the responsibility of the equipment. - No file, app, program, graphic, game, etc., may be installed on, copied to, or deleted from any Valley College device (unless granted permission to do so by the instructor charged with the responsibility of that device). - Other personal enhancements to a device such as screensavers, wallpapers, graphics, etc., are not permitted on Valley College equipment. - The introduction of internet viruses, spyware, malware, etc. (either purposeful or accidental) to the Valley College network and equipment is prohibited. - Misuse or abuse of email is strictly prohibited.